danieltrolezi/swoole-app/README.md

 Welcome to the base [Swoole](https://github.com/swoole/swoole-src) application repository.

 This repository contains a basic application built using the Swoole extension in PHP 8.3.
-It includes an HttpServer for handling HTTP requests and a WebSocketServer for handling WebSocket connections.
-The application demonstrates how to implement a simple router, manage routes, and handle WebSocket connections, Coroutines and Sync Tasks efficiently.
+It includes an HttpServer and a WebSocketServer.

+The application demonstrates how to implement a simple router, manage routes, and handle WebSocket connections and Coroutines efficiently.

 ## Getting Started